AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Results

-\paragraph{Class~II: Duplicate solver parameter.} The Executioner sub-agent emitted \texttt{solve\_type\,=\,PJFNK} twice --- once from the base template and once from the preconditioner branch --- causing a duplicate key error at input validation.
-The Reviewer identified the redundant entry, deduplicated the sub-agent output template, and resolved all four runs in a single correction cycle.
+The Executioner sub-agent emitted \texttt{solve\_type\,=\,PJFNK} twice --- once from the base template and once from the preconditioner branch --- causing a duplicate key error at input validation.
+Deduplicating the sub-agent output template resolved all four runs.